A Trip to the Florida Railroad Museum

 When it comes time to board, you walk up a ramp right onto the train - no steep steps to climb.
 Once the conductor takes your ticket you have a choice of cars to choose from.
 Cars may vary from one weekend to the next; this is a representative list of passenger railroad cars featured at the museum:

 The New Georgia 5416 coach: This 1950's era coach has seen service on the Alaska Railroad as well as the Union Pacific Railroad before the coach was retired.
 This coach was not in Amtrak service.
-Today the New Georgia is used as an air conditioned coach car for charter and was used as the museum's concession stand until the arrival of the museum's latest acquisition, the ACL 250 lounge car.
+Today the New Georgia is used as an air conditioned coach car for the museum's major events and was used as the museum's concession stand until the arrival of the ACL 250 lounge car just before North Pole Express in 2013.

 The Atlantic Coast Line 250 Lounge Car: The Atlantic Coast Line (ACL) 250 lounge car saw service as a lounge car on the Atlantic Coast Line railroad, then it saw the same service when it was on Amtrak.
 The Florida Railroad Museum acquired this car in 2013 and it was placed in service in time for North Pole Express 2013.
 Like the New Georgia car the ACL 250 car is air conditioned and it is the popular car to be during the summer months when Florida's oppressive heat and humidity are in full swing.
 The ACL 250 car has a well defined concession stand where passengers can enjoy light food and drink during the trip.
 After all,the ACL 250 car can be compared to Amtrak's Cafe Car on the Silver Star (Trains 91 and 92) where you can get something you want and seat yourself in any of the open booths and watch the scenery go by.